 Compact system cameras vs D-SLRs

-The big appeal of compact system cameras (CSCs) is that you can also change lenses and enjoy cutting-edge imaging performance, but with a much smaller and lighter camera body.
+The big appeal CSCs is that you can also change lenses and enjoy cutting-edge imaging performance, but with a much smaller and lighter camera body.
 So they offer SLR-like versatility in a more streamlined and discreet package.

 CSCs are also known as mirrorless cameras because they don't have the reflex mirror and optical pentaprism or pentamirror viewfinder of SLRs.
 Instead, the live image captured by the image sensor is fed to the LCD display, just as it is with a compact digital camera.

 In the past this has meant that compact system cameras have had to rely on contrast-detection autofocus systems which are very precise but slower than the phase-detection autofocus systems used on digital SLRs.
-Recently, though, manufacturers like Fuji, Sony and Olympus have been adding phase-detection capability to their camera sensors, so the gap in autofocus performance is closing rapidly.
+Recently, though, manufacturers like Fuji, Sony and Olympus have been adding phase-detection capability to their camera sensors, so the gap in autofocus performance with the best CSC cameras is closing rapidly.

 It's not always easy to see an LCD screen in bright light, however, which is why many compact system cameras also have electronic viewfinders (EVFs).
 These are miniature LCD screens which you view through an eyepiece.
 You find EVFs on more advanced compact system cameras.